Last Updated on May 7, 2022 by Sorin Petroj

 I will share the latest two rules with you.

 Firstly, if you hit the ball and at that moment it breaks, the point is repeated, regardless of whether you returned it to the opponent’s part of the table or you made a mistake.

 Secondly, if at the same time, when hitting the ball, it catches a finger or a piece of ping pong paddle, and you manage to hit, and then the opponent makes a mistake, that will be your point.

 Serve rules have also changed.
 In 2003, ITTF adopted rules to remove the non-racquet-holding hand to unblock the opponent from seeing the entire wrist movement.
 Before that, players could “hide” the serve by covering the racquet-holding hand during the ball’s contact.

 With these two rules, a lot has changed in general in most players’ games.
-Somehow, table tennis achieved a greater fair play because the players who had excellent serves and who managed to hide the service had a huge advantage even though they were equal to their opponents.
+Somehow, table tennis achieved a greater fair play because the players who had excellent serves and managed to hide the service had a considerable advantage even though they were equal to their opponents.